 * We recommend using the language of these bills only.

-NDSS offers its affiliates and its Governmental Affairs Committees (GAC) this pro-information state legislation toolkit, which was created with help from the Massachusetts Down Syndrome Congress (MDSC).
+NDSS offers its affiliates and coalitions working at the state level this pro-information state legislation toolkit, which was created with help from the Massachusetts Down Syndrome Congress (MDSC).
 The goal of this toolkit is to help states to enact legislation to promote the sharing of accurate, up-to-date and evidenced-based information on Down syndrome to women who receive a prenatal or postnatal diagnosis.

 EXAMPLES OF ENACTED LAWS